-The University of Surrey also offer an MSc in Astronomy, allowing students to explore the subject at an advanced level focusing on observational, theoretical and computational astronomy.
+The University of Sussex also offer an MSc in Astronomy, allowing students to explore the subject at an advanced level focusing on observational, theoretical and computational astronomy.

-Other institutions that provide Masters courses in astronomy include the University of Glasgow and the University of Birmingham.
+Other institutions that provide Masters courses covering astronomy include Liverpool John Moores University, the University of Birmingham and the University of Glasgow.

 'For a career outside of astronomy you don't need an MSc or PhD but both offer additional high-level skills, which are often sought after by many employers in the high-tech computing and finance sectors,' adds Dr Kerins.

 What skills do employers look for?

 Graduates of physics, astrophysics and astronomy courses possess a range of skills and attributes that are highly sought after by employers.

 'Increasingly we are living in a 'Big Data' society and more and more employers are looking for graduates with skills in processing, analysing, manipulating and interpreting large datasets,' says Dr Kerins.
 'Astronomy graduates possess high-level problem solving, numeracy, statistical and programming skills that are in demand with many employers within the tech and finance industries.
 Astronomy graduates also have a level of technical knowledge and logical thinking that can also translate to areas of the law profession, such as patent law.'